samolds/principia/README.md

 ### Reviews:
-> JavaScript is a weiner.
+"JavaScript is a weiner."

-DW
+* DW

-> No Results for principia.
-Suggestions for improving the results:
-> > Try a larger search area.
+"No Results for principia.
+Suggestions for improving the results: Try a larger search area.
-> > Try a different location.
-> > Check the spelling or try alternate spellings.
-> > Try a more general search. e.g. "pizza" instead of "pepperoni"
+Try a different location.
+Check the spelling or try alternate spellings.
+Try a more general search. e.g. 'pizza' instead of 'pepperoni'"

-Yelp
+* Yelp